 When your bread is done, remove it from the oven and let it cool on a cooling grid for 15 minutes.

-After 15 minutes, remove it from the pan and let it cool completely before cutting.
+After 15 minutes, remove it from the pan and let it cool completely to room temperature before cutting.

-As tempting as it may be to start cutting into your warm banana bread, keep in mind that it will be much easier to slice if it’s cooled off a bit.
+As tempting as it may be to start cutting into your warm banana bread, wait until it’s cooled off.
+It will be much easier to slice once it’s cooled off.

 When it comes to toppings, your only limit is your imagination!
-Of course it’s delicious on its own, but you can also add butter, cream cheese and honey, fresh fruit and a dollop of whipped cream or even some simple jam.
+You can add butter, cream cheese, honey, fresh fruit and a dollop of whipped cream or even some simple jam.
 P.S. banana bread slices also make a delectable French toast!

 Did you try making these banana bread?
 If so, I’d love to see them!
 Post a pic on Instagram, Twitter or Facebook and be sure to tag us @wiltoncakes.

 Looking for more delicious banana recipes?
 Check these out:

 Preheat oven to 325℉.
 Prepare 9 x 5 inch loaf pan with vegetable spray or grease lightly with oil.

 Combine flour, baking powder, cinnamon (optional but recommended), and salt in a small bowl.

 Mash bananas with a fork, electric mixer, potato masher, or your hands.
 Set aside.